-Certain statements in this Annual Information Form may constitute "forward-looking information" that involves known and unknown risks, uncertainties, future expectations and other factors which may cause the actual results, performance or achievements of the Fund, the Trust, the Partnership, Holdings LP, Holdings GP, Partnership GP, BPI, Boston Pizza Restaurants, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forwardlooking information.
+Certain information in this Annual Information Form may constitute "forward-looking information" that involves known and unknown risks, uncertainties, future expectations and other factors which may cause the actual results, performance or achievements of the Fund, the Trust, the Partnership, Holdings LP, Holdings GP, Partnership GP, BPI, Boston Pizza Restaurants, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forwardlooking information.
+Forward-looking information in this Annual Information Form includes, but is not limited to, such things as: the future expansion of Boston Pizza Restaurants; Boston Pizza will continue to strengthen its position as the number one casual dining brand in Canada; estimates of the number of restaurant openings and estimates related to renovations (number of renovations, timeline of renovations and increased revenues following renovations).
+The forward-looking information disclosed herein is based on a number of assumptions including, among other things, the protection of BP Rights, pace of commercial real estate development, franchisees' access to financing, speed of permitting, future results being similar to historical results and expectations related to future general economic conditions.
 When used in this Annual Information Form, this information may include words such as "anticipate", "estimate", "may", "will", "expect", "believe", "plan" and other similar terminology.
 This information reflects current expectations regarding future events and operating performance and speaks only as of the date of this Annual Information Form.
-This forward-looking information involves a number of risks, uncertainties and future expectations including, but not limited to: competition, changes in demographic trends, changes in consumer preferences and discretionary spending patterns, changes in national and local business and economic conditions, legislation and government regulation, accounting policies and practices, and the results of operations and financial conditions of BPI and the Fund.
-The forgoing list of factors is not exhaustive and should be considered in conjunction with the risks and uncertainties set out in this Annual Information Form under "Risk & Uncertainties".
-Information Form discusses some of the factors that could cause actual results to differ materially from those expressed in or underlying such forward-looking information.
+This forward-looking information involves a number of risks, uncertainties and future expectations including, but not limited to: competition; changes in demographic trends; changes in consumer preferences and discretionary spending patterns; changes in national and local business and economic conditions; legislation and government regulation; accounting policies and practices; and the results of operations and financial conditions of BPI and the Fund.
+The foregoing list of factors is not exhaustive and should be considered in conjunction with the risks and uncertainties set out above in "Risks & Uncertainties".
+This Annual Information Form discusses some of the factors that could cause actual results to differ materially from those expressed in or underlying such forward-looking information.
 Forward-looking information is provided as of the date hereof and, except as required by law, we assume no obligation to update or revise forward-looking information to reflect new events or circumstances.